bobac/msprmmscripts/README.md

 ```

 - reboots the machine if it is runnint for more than 2 days with 1 minute notice to user

+## Turn-Off-Fast-Startup.bat
+Turns off Fast startup feature so Windows 10 machines will not hibernate when user selects to shut the machine down.
+Should stop veeery long uptimes.
+Scraped from the web, credits inside the batch file.

+### Usage:
+Just run and enjoy.
+Intended to be run as a MSP RMM task with manual invocation.